 April 13, 1917–September 15, 2017

-While employed as a social worker in the rural south and the slums of Boston and New Haven, she married John Elmendorf in 1937 whom she met at the University of North Carolina.
+She married John Elmendorf in 1937, while employed as a social worker in the rural South and the slums of Boston and New Haven.
 Then in the early 1940s, she worked with the Putney School programs in Vermont and Mexico City.
 From 1944 to 1946, she worked with the American Friends Service Committee (AFSC) in France helping displaced people and serving as Director of the Spanish Refugee Program.
 The Nobel Peace Prize was awarded to the AFSC and British Friends, for their World War II work, which Elmendorf considered one of her greatest honors.
 Senator Joseph McCarthy later tentatively investigated the Elmendorfs’ “suspicious” activities in France and Mexico.

 More information about Mary Elmendorf and her career can be found in this American Anthropologist article.